After Trump rebuke, France says it speaks for itself on Iran

 "France speaks for itself on Iran as a sovereign power," Foreign Minister Jean-Yves Le Drian said in a written statement.

-"France is deeply committed to peace and security in the region, is committed to de-escalating tensions and does not need any authorization to do so."
+"France is deeply committed to peace and security in the region, is committed to de-escalating tensions and does not need any authorisation to do so."

 Trump on Thursday had said no one was permitted to speak to Iran on behalf of the United States, after a report this week said Macron had invited Iran's President Hassan Rouhani to this month's G7 summit to meet the U.S. president.